Dynamic Game Semantics

-where $m$ and $n$ range over natural numbers, is calculated as follows.
-First, by ``internal communication'', we mean that Player plays the role of Opponent in the intermediate component games $N^{[2]}$ and $N^{[3]}$ just by ``copy-catting'' her last moves, resulting in the following play:
+is formed as follows.
+First, by `internal communication', we mean that Player plays the role of Opponent in the intermediate component games $N_{[1]}$ and $N_{[2]}$ just by `copy-catting' her last moves, resulting in the following play:

-where the superscripts $[1]$, $[2]$, $[3]$ and $[4]$ are just to distinguish different copies of $N$, and moves for the internal communication are marked by square boxes.
-This play is to be read as follows: \begin{enumerate}
+where each move for `internal communication' is marked by a square box just for clarity, and the pointer from $q_{[1]}$ to $q_{[2]}$ is added because the move $q_{[1]}$ is no longer initial.
+Importantly, it is assumed that Opponent plays on the game $N_{[0]} \multimap N_{[3]}$, `seeing' only moves of $N_{[0]}$ or $N_{[3]}$.
+The resulting play is to be read as follows: \begin{enumerate}

-\item Opponent's question $q$ for an output in $N^{[1]} \to N^{[4]}$ (``What is your output?'');
+\item Opponent's question $q_{[3]}$ for an output in $N_{[0]} \multimap N_{[3]}$ (`What is your output?');